Jem Mace: English middleweight champion

 Mace was first recognised as English Middleweight champion on 1 September 1863, following his 19-round victory over Joe Goss, first staged at Wooton.
-The two boxers fought at catchweights of 10 stones, 10 pounds, or roughly 68kg (150lbs.), currently in the very light middleweight range.
+The two boxers fought at catchweights of 10 stones, 10 pounds, or roughly 68 kg (150 lbs.), currently in the very light middleweight range.
 Very little fighting occurred at Wooton, and when the police intervened after 13 minutes, the fight was moved first to Bassett, then finally to Purfleet, Essex, near London.
 The purse was an exceptional £1000 to be split between the two boxers and the fighting ended at Purfleet after 18 rounds taking two hours and ten minutes.
 In the final round, Mace landed a right handed lunge to the left of Goss's jaw that knocked him out.
 Puglistica wrote that "Goss was entirely overmatched in science, length, and weight".